shru9823/FastDiscordDB/README.md

 - **Full-Text Search with `tsvector`**: Enhances PostgreSQL's search capabilities, using `tsvector` for efficient indexing and `plainto_tsquery` for simplifying search strings into a tsquery object.
 - **Text Search Efficiency with `pg_trgm`**: The `ilike` operator, supported by `pg_trgm` GIN indexing, allows for efficient, case-insensitive text searches.

+tsvector is a data type in PostgreSQL used for full-text searching.
+It represents a document in a compressed and preprocessed format optimized for text search.
+Here’s how it works in short:

+- Tokenization: The input text is split into tokens.
+Each token represents a word.
+- Normalization: Tokens are normalized to reduce them to a consistent form.
+This might involve lowercasing, stemming (reducing words to their base form), and removing stop words.
+- Vectorization: The normalized tokens are stored in a tsvector, along with optional position information for each token.
+This format is optimized for quick searches.

 ![Alt text for your diagram](readme_diagrams/tsvector.png)
 ![Alt text for your diagram](readme_diagrams/search_context.png)